 4-Halloween is seen as a threat to existing French traditions

-The French are fiercely proud about their customs almost to a snobbish fault.
-Any celebration which disrupts or takes away from those traditions are often seen as a threat not a treat.
+The French are fiercely proud about their customs, almost to a snobbish fault.
+Any celebration which disrupts or takes away from those traditions is often seen as a threat, not a treat.

-Since Halloween is not a traditional French holidays having first been introduced to France in the 90’s, it has the unfortunate luck to occur right in the middle of an extremely big national holiday.
-“La Toussaint”, known in English as “All Saints” which falls on Novembre 1st.
-On this day people in France honour the dead by placing flowers on loved ones graves and go to special church events.
+Since Halloween is not a traditional French holidays having first been introduced to France in the 90s, it has the unfortunate luck to occur right in the middle of an extremely big national holiday.
+“La Toussaint,” known in English as “All Saints” which falls on Novembre 1st.
+On this day people in France honour the dead by placing flowers on graves of loved ones and go to special church events.

 Banks, stores and businesses are all closed on this day.
 School get two weeks vacation leading up to this day.